biolink/biolinkml/README.md

 Currently as far as we know there is no existing reference datamodel that is flexible enough to be used here.

+## Biolink Modeling Language

+### Type Definitions
+typeof:
+    domain: type definition
+    range: type definition
+    description: supertype

+  base:
+    domain: type definition
+    description: python base type that implements this type definition
+    inherited: true

+  type uri:
+    domain: type definition
+    range: uri
+    alias: uri
+    description: the URI to be used for the type in semantic web mappings

+  repr:
+    domain: type definition
+    range: string
+    description: the python representation of this type if different than the base type
+    inherited: true

+### Slot Definitions